Communications Operator and Supervising Communications Technical Officer

 Regular radio contact provides a safety link for field-based personnel, as well as aircraft and boating operations, and enhances morale by enabling people working at the stations to keep in contact with the outside world.

 Telecommunications positions include Supervising Communications Technical Officers (SCTO) and Communications Operators (CO).

 If you have a background in telecommunications, the ability to work under pressure in isolated environments, and a sense of adventure, you may be just the person we are looking for to join our Antarctic telecommunications team.

 As the CO you will operate communications equipment to ensure the safety of personnel travelling in the field, or by aircraft or watercraft.
-You will assist other expeditioners with minor computer problems and assists technical staff with network administration.
+You will assist other expeditioners with minor computer problems and assist technical staff with network administration.